 Why You Need Daily Devotions

 Has it always been so easy to wake up before the break of day?
 Am I always so eager?
-Well, no. Building the habit of this spiritual discipline has taken a long time.
+Well, no. Building the habit of daily devotions is a spiritual discipline that has taken a long time.
 There are days when crucifying my fleshly desires is easier than others, but I want to highlight the joy that comes from my relationship with God.

 No, I haven’t always felt the need or desire to crack my Bible open for study on a regular basis, but after I understood selfless love for the first time, a new hunger drove me to seeking Him.
 Since then I have had my hunger filled, and I want to stay clinging to the vine.

 Abide in me, and I in you.
-John 15:4a ESV
+John 15:4a NASB

 We thrive when we stay close to the vine.
-Do you want to thrive?
-If so, you need a plan or your daily devotions.
+Do you want to thrive in Christ?
+If so, you need a plan to establish your daily devotions.
 Without a plan, good intentions can fall apart.
-The good news is, setting up the following will create triggers to cause your brain to respond that it’s time to spend time with God, and they’ll help your habit stick.Without a God Time plan in place, good intentions can fall apart. #thrive Click To Tweet
+The good news is, setting up the following will create triggers to cause your brain to respond that it’s time to spend time with God, and they’ll help your habit stick.Without a God Time plan in place, good intentions can fall apart. #LiveYielded #ThrivingInChrist Click To Tweet

 4 Decisions to Solidify a Habit for Daily Devotions

-- Materials.
 The grocery store has food, but we need to grab the groceries we need and take them home.
 If not, then we will still be lacking.
 In the same way, decide what materials you need for your daily devotions with God.
 A few suggestions: Bible.
 Journal and pen.
 Maybe a cup of tea or coffee.
 Probably a Bible study.
 And sometimes fun CrayolaⓇ Twistables to highlight or create Bible art.
 It’s a thing.
-Also, you will definitely need a printed copy of the My Plan worksheet described below.
+Also, you will definitely need a printed copy of the Daily Time Brainstorming Worksheet and Plan described below.
 Yes, definitely.

-- Location.
 Matthew 14:23 says, “And when he had sent the multitudes away, he went up into a mountain apart to pray: and when the evening was come, he was there alone.”
 Like Jesus, an isolated place will help keep you from distractions.
-To help establish this daily meeting, it might be helpful to choose the same spot.
+To help establish your daily devotions—which is a meeting—it might be helpful to choose the same spot.
 Where is your meeting with God going to take place?
 Your desk?
 Your car?
 Your garage?
 Yes, even the garage could be a special space.
 At least you probably won’t fall asleep there.

 What is your favorite time and place to meet with God (outside of a church service)?
-What materials do you like to use?
+Do you have certain materials that you like to use?
 What Bible study are you going through?
 Share and encourage others!

 Like this post?
 Pin it for later!
 Your friends would probably like it, too!
 Use the icons below to share it with them.
 They’ll be glad you didn’t keep it all to yourself. 😉